 Baptisms are a key component of our walk with Christ.
 Perhaps you are interested in having a child baptized or being baptized yourself?
-Please contact the King of Kings office to learn more about baptism and how to schedule a private service.
+Baptism service dates and times are listed below.
+Please contact the King of Kings office to learn more about baptism and how to schedule a baptism service date and time.

 What is Baptism?